saurabhsingh223/WebDev_Assignment-Saurabh_Singh-MCA-3C-189-/README.md

 # WebDev_Assignment-Saurabh_Singh-MCA-3C-189-
-🔐 Password Generator App – React  This project is a simple and interactive Password Generator built using React, showcasing essential concepts of modern React development.
-The app lets users create secure passwords by selecting the desired length and choosing options like numbers and special characters.
+A simple Password Generator App built with React.
+It lets users create strong passwords by selecting length, numbers, and special characters.
+The project uses useEffect to update passwords automatically, useCallback to optimize the generator function, and useRef to copy passwords to the clipboard.
+A clean and easy-to-use app demonstrating core React hooks.